-XCA-I presumes the community uses the XDS-I.b and XDS.b integration profiles for enabling Imaging Document Set behavior.
+5550 XCA-I presumes the community uses the XDS-I.b and XDS.b integration profiles for enabling Imaging Document Set behavior.
 XCA-I defines no required grouping with any actor.
-The

-- implementer may consider grouping actors as needed.
+The implementer may consider grouping actors as needed.
 For example, an Image Document Source may choose to group with an IRWF Importer for importing images.
-The XCA-I Profile does not explicitly group the XCA-I Initiating Imaging Gateway and XCA Initiating Gateway pair and the XCA-I Responding Imaging Gateway and XCA Responding Gateway pair. - The XCA-I Profile requires that the Initiating and Responding Imaging Gateways that are used in conjunction with the XCA Initiating and Responding Gateways and will be part of XDS communities that support XDS.b.
+The XCA-I Profile does not explicitly group the XCA-I Initiating Imaging Gateway and XCA Initiating Gateway pair and the XCA-I Responding Imaging Gateway and XCA Responding Gateway pair.

+The XCA-I Profile requires that the Initiating and Responding Imaging Gateways that are used in conjunction with the XCA Initiating and Responding Gateways and will be part of XDS communities that support XDS.b.

-29.4 XCA-I Security Considerations
+29.4XCA-I Security Considerations

-29.4.1 XCA Risk Assessment
+5560 29.4.1 XCA Risk Assessment

 The risk analysis for XCA enumerates assets, threats, and mitigations.
 The complete risk data is stored and maintained in a central location.
-The complete risk data is stored and available from IHE1.
+The complete risk data is stored and available from IHE4.

-The risks associated with the data content and protocols of RAD-69 and RAD-75 are a subset of those identified for the transactions in XCA.
+The risks associated with the data content and protocols of [RAD-69] and [RAD-75] are a subset of those identified for the transactions in the ITI XCA Profile.